pilight/pilight/docs/source/development/lua/network/index.rst

    Returns a persistent userdata table for the lifetime of the mqtt object.

-.. c:function:: nil publish(string topic, string message, table options)
+.. c:function:: nil publish(string topic, string message[, table options])

    Publish to a certain message to topic.
 The optional options table gives the possibility to set the duplicate message, retained message, and/or QoS options like this: ``{MQTT_DUB, MQTT_RETAIN, MQTT_QOS1}``